caketaster/Portfolio-Project-1---still-life/README.md

 From user feedback, I realised that a possible future improvement would be a contact page with subsections depending on the nature of the query - one more sales-focused (with print sizes, paper quality, pricing etc.) and another closer to what's presented now - a form with a simple text area for general contact.

 It could also be an improvement to add more information on gear used and so on, as the target audience (which would include other film photography enthusists) would find this useful.

+There is currently no 404 page.
+One could be created for completeness.

 # Testing
 ** to be added **